Counting Distinct Elements in the Turnstile Model with Differential Privacy under Continual Observation: Introduction

-In particular, any accuracy bounds depending only on $w_x$ must grow at least as quickly as the expressions in \Cref{tab:results}.
+Like for \Thm{insertion+deletion+eps}, we can replace $w$ with $w_x$ in the lower bounds stated in \Thm{LB_CD_item} in the following sense: for every $w$, there exists a family of streams satisfying $w_x=\Theta(w)$, for which every mechanism has worst-case error as stated, but with $w$ replaced with $w_x$.
+(This applies to both Item 1 and Item 2.)
+For Item~1, this is reflected in \Cref{tab:results}.

 \paragraph{Variants of the model.} All our lower bounds also hold in the \textit{strict turnstile model}, where element counts never go below $0$.
 They also apply to \emph{offline} mechanisms that receive the entire input stream before producing output; they do not rely on the mechanism's uncertainty about what comes later in the stream.
-Furthermore, our item-level lower bounds hold even in the model where each element can be inserted only when it is absent and deleted only when it is present (as is the case, for example, with the ``like'' counts on social media websites).\asnote{Wish list: Make these statements part of theorem statements (in the technical sections), rather than side remarks.}\asnote{We may want to point out here that the event-level lower bounds cannot hold in the likes model.}
+Furthermore, our item-level lower bounds hold even in the model where each element can be inserted only when it is absent and deleted only when it is present.
+We call this {\em the likes model}, since it captures the behavior of the ``like'' counts on social media websites.
+Our event-level lower bound does not apply to the likes model, which admits an event-level-DP mechanism for $\countdistinct$ with error polylogarithic in $T$, as explained in \Cref{sec:related} in the discussion of the work of \citet{HenzingerSS23}.
+In Appendix~\ref{sec:other_lower_bounds}, we provide formal statements and proof outlines for the aforementioned lower bounds for the variants of our model.